 Daphnis |

-Moon of Saturn, discovered on 1st May 2005 from images taken by the Cassini spacecraft.
-Its diameter is about 8 kilometres (5 miles).
-It orbits within Saturn's A Ring.
-It gets its name from Daphnis, a Sicilian shepherd and poet in Greek mythology. |
+A small moon of Saturn, discovered on May 1, 2005, from images taken by the Cassini spacecraft.
+It has a diameter of about 8 km (5 miles) and orbits within Saturn’s A Ring, where its gravity creates waves in the ring’s structure.
+Named after Daphnis, a Sicilian shepherd and poet in Greek mythology. |

 Dark Dust Cloud |